kennygrant/bestiary/interfaces.md

 Don't overuse empty interface - it means nothing.
 If you find yourself using empty interface and then switching on type, consider instead defining separate functions which operate on concrete types.
 Don't try to use empty interface as a poor man's generics.

+## Accept interfaces, return types

+Interfaces are a way of avoiding tight coupling between different packages, so they are most useful when defined at their point of use, and only used there.
+If you export an interface as a return type, you are forcing others to use this interface only forever, or to attempt to cast your interface back into a concrete type.

+Do not design interfaces for mocking, design them for real world use, and don't add methods to them before you have a concrete use for the methods.
+The exception to this is of course the extremely common error interface.

 ## Don't use pointers to interface

 You probably meant to use a pointer to your real type, or just a plain old Interface.

 ## Interfaces are not pointers

 An interface will only be nil when both their type and value fields are nil, so comparing interface to nil can have unexpected results.
+Don't do that.